-Cost of TV Licence set to increase – but here’s how to avoid paying
+Cost of TV Licence increases again – but here’s how to avoid paying

 The prices are rising, but we've got a whole host of ways to dodge the hike – and even avoid paying altogether.

-The cost of a colour TV Licence is set to rise for the second year in a row, increasing to £150.50 per year.
+The cost of a colour TV Licence is set to rise yet again, increasing to £159 per year.

-The change comes into effect as of 1st April this year, and represents a £3.50 rise from its current cost of £147.
-If you're retro enough to have a black and white licence, there's a price rise for you too – though admittedly it's still pretty cheap, up from £49.50 to £50.50.
+The change comes into effect as of 1st April this year, and represents a £1.50 rise from its former cost of £157.50.
+If you're retro enough to have a black and white licence, there's a price rise for you too – though admittedly it's still pretty cheap, up from £53 to £53.50.

 However, thousands of people could legally get out of paying the increased rate if they know what to do.

 So don't go renewing just yet – you might not even need to pay for one at all!

 How to avoid paying completely